Hepburn, Iowa

-Hepburn is a city in Page County, Iowa, United States.
+Hepburn is an unincorporated community in Page County, Iowa, United States.
+It was formerly an incorporated city until its discontinuance in 2022, when the Iowa City Development Board approved its disincorporation following a vote by the city council.
 The population was 26 at the time of the 2020 census.

 History

 Hepburn was platted in 1873, and a post office was opened that same year.
-It is named for William Peter Hepburn of Clarinda, Iowa, a Civil War veteran (Lt.
+It is named for William Peters Hepburn of Clarinda, Iowa, a Civil War veteran (Lt.
 Col., 2nd Regiment Iowa Volunteer Cavalry), and later a prominent Congressman and staunch political ally of Theodore Roosevelt.

 Hepburn had a depot on the Chicago, Burlington and Quincy Railroad.

+In 2022, the city council voted to discontinue the city after no residents expressed interest in serving as mayor or council members during the November 2021 general election.
+The Iowa City Development Board approved the discontinuance in March 2022, formally ending Hepburn's municipal status.
+Following this, the board assumed control of the city's remaining funds and accounts, and the Page County government took over responsibility for roads and infrastructure maintenance.
+Residents of the former city now fall under the jurisdiction of the county board of supervisors.